sebnitu/BaseWeb/docs/docs/elements/base.md

 order: 1
 ---

 Global base styles are applied here.
-A few of the first things this component does is remove margin and padding from `<html>` and `<body>`, prevent automatic text resizing on mobile devices and set HTML5 elements to display block.
+Aside from outputting some base styles for your projects, this component applies overrides to core BaseWeb mixins.
+Next, it removes margin and padding from `<html>` and `<body>`, prevent automatic text resizing on mobile devices and set HTML5 elements to display block.

 ```scss
 // Remove margins and padding from HTML and Body elements